xerta555/univgmsdoze/README.md

 #### INSTALLATION

-1. Can't be used with similar modules (need to remove another one first)
+1. Can't be used with similar modules
 2. Install directly from Magisk or TWRP
 3. Reboot
 4. Profit